IshanKat/NBA-Stats-Correlation-to-Team-Success/README.md

 1. Run cramer.py using "python3 cramer.py"
 2. Enter the season year you are testing.
 (2002-2022)
 3. Scrape the [NBA Advanced Statistics Website](https://www.nba.com/stats/teams/advanced) or any other stat page for your desired stat and order the teams from best to worst.
 4. Paste the list of teams as input into the program.
-You will get a Cramer's V value from 0 to 1 at the bottom of [vresult.txt].
+You will get a Cramer's V value from 0 to 1 at the bottom of vresult.txt[url].
 Lower value = lower correlation to team success, higher value = higher correlation.